From AI readiness to real-world product impact

 Applications for generative agents

-Participate in two interactive, faculty-led live webinars designed to enhance your understanding, address real-world challenges, and connect leadership concepts to practical AI implementation.
+Live webinars with the faculty: Participate in two interactive, faculty-led live webinars designed to enhance your understanding, address real-world challenges, and connect leadership concepts to practical AI implementation.

-Evaluating AI opportunities from concept to validation - Participants apply core frameworks to evaluate an AI opportunity from concept through validation, assessing feasibility, value, and associated risks.
+Participants apply core frameworks to evaluate an AI opportunity from concept through validation, assessing feasibility, value, and associated risks.
 Using generative AI simulations, they test user responses and refine their approach based on these insights.

 This final reflection activity challenges participants to integrate their experience implementing generative AI in high-value workflows with their experience developing and evaluating an AI-powered product concept.
 Drawing on frameworks from both courses, learners will examine how leaders navigate implementation decisions, product idea generation, ethical review, and simulation-based feedback, articulating key insights and leadership implications across both contexts.